-As far as the ELL kernel is concerned, the padded rows have the same length.
-This yields a good balancing across the warps and the threads (cf. \textit{Occupancy} and \textit{Thread Divergence} in Table~\ref{CSR-RV/COO/ELL kernels}), compared to the CSR-RV kernel.
-However, the maximum row length ($K=418$) is too large, since there are only 100 non-zero coefficients per row on average.
-This high overhead makes the performance poor.

-The combination of ELL and COO formats reduces significantly the overhead.
-The best kernel is obtained for $K$ = 106.
-Even though the ELL/COO kernel reaches good performance, it does not allow to reach higher performance in terms of timing than the CSR-RV kernel.\\

-Similar combinations of different formats have been tested, such as CSR-RV/COO.
+Combinations of different formats have been tested.
 However they do not give better results.
-Splitting the matrix into column major blocks, or processing separately the first dense columns did not improve the performance as well.
+Splitting the matrix into column major blocks, or processing separately the first dense columns did not improve the performance either.

 For our matrix, the main bottleneck is memory access.
-In the CSR-RV kernel, 72\% of the time is spent in reading data, 2\% in writing data and 26\% in computations.
+In the CSR-V kernel, 72\% of the time is spent in reading data, 2\% in writing data and 26\% in computations.